Consider the city your winter gym: every road and sidewalk, field and staircase, hill, trail and sandy beach is yours.

 → Muscles strengthened include: Snowshoeing: back, chest, arms, glutes, hip flexors, quads, hamstrings, leg abductors and adductors / Skiing: rear deltoids, rhomboids, biceps, triceps, pectorals, abs, glutes, quads, hamstrings, calves

 If simply walking or running looks too simple, grab your boots and gaiters and strap or snap on some snowshoes or cross-country skis at one of the three Urban Ecology Centers.
-One perk of the $35 annual membership is free equipment lending, which includes shoes and skis for exploring the east side of the Milwaukee River (accessible from the Riverside Park location), Mitchell Park and Three Bridges State Park (a few kick-steps or glides from the Menomonee Valley location) or the over 100 acres of Washington Park.
+One perk of the $50 annual membership is free equipment lending, which includes shoes and skis for exploring the east side of the Milwaukee River (accessible from the Riverside Park location), Mitchell Park and Three Bridges State Park (a few kick-steps or glides from the Menomonee Valley location) or the over 100 acres of Washington Park.
 The Nature Center at Wisconsin’s only urban state forest, Havenwoods State Forest, has snowshoes to borrow (no skis), and its over 6 miles of ungroomed but flat trails are said to be good for beginning snowshoers or skiers.
-Similarly, a few minutes north in Fox Point, the Schlitz Audubon Nature Center rents snowshoes (free for members, $10 for non-members) and allows skiing on over 6 miles of trails in its pristine 185-acre nature preserve.
-Annual membership is $50.
+Similarly, a few minutes north in Fox Point, the Schlitz Audubon Nature Center rents snowshoes (free for members) and allows skiing on over 6 miles of trails in its pristine 185-acre nature preserve.
+Annual membership is $55.
 Finally, it is worth mentioning that although Milwaukee currently does not offer organized skiing experiences for individuals with disabilities, Adaptive Adventures does offer day lessons and camp experiences at various locations in Wisconsin and Illinois.

 Fat Tire Biking